parrt/msds692/notes/selenium.md

 driver.quit() # close browser
 ```

-Notice that this is creating an entirely new instance of the browser (You'll see more a new chrome icon appear).
+Notice that this is creating an entirely new instance of the browser (You'll see a new chrome icon appear).

 **Exercise**: Make sure you can get that code working.